Remote Work: Migration Strategy and Best Practices

 Create a space for informal communication

-Although this tip is valid for the situation with a pandemic lockdown, the practice of informal communication as a part of remote culture has been established long before.
-Contrary to the idea of “spending less time online”, informal communication is an optional space where people can discuss anything they want.
+Although this tip is valid for a pandemic lockdown, the practice of informal communication as a part of remote culture was established long before.
+Contrary to the idea of “spending less time online,” informal communication is an optional space where people can discuss anything they want.

-A more exact form of such space are random chats for flood.
-In a more organized form these could be scheduled video-conferences for coffee-breaks.
-The main point here is to establish the space accessible for the employees to keep in touch with each other.
+A more exact definition of such space is a random chat.
+In a more organized form, these could be scheduled video conferences for coffee breaks.
+The main point here is to establish a space for employees to keep in touch with each other.

 Use visualization tools

-In case you need to transmit graphic information on a regular basis, office suits don’t fit such tasks.
-Then you can use data visualization software that was built to create visuals out of raw text or numbers, share it across multiple people, and automate the process of visualization.
+If you need to transmit graphic information on a regular basis, office suites don’t fit such tasks.
+Instead use data visualization software that was built to create visuals out of raw text or numbers.
+You can share it with multiple people and automate the process of visualization.
 Here are some tools to try out:

 Track as much as you can

-People are different, some may feel comfy with working at home, while others can suffer from home distraction factors.
-Manager-wise it becomes fairly difficult to control how tasks are handled, and what is the progress if they are not tracked.
+People are different – some feel comfy working at home, while others experience distraction factors at home.
+Manager-wise it becomes fairly difficult to control how tasks are handled, and what the progress is if tasks are not tracked.
 You can observe how development branches are merged and modified by your team members, but it can’t really tell about the feature readiness.

 Nobody wants to be a control freak, so the best solution is to provide a convenient way to track time, and actually track it for every task.
-Of course the productivity will fluctuate during the day, and work will decompose to smaller excerpts of time.
+Of course, productivity will fluctuate during the day, and work will break down to smaller time periods.